|Overall Rating||It´s OK|

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

-The Base is not great and they don’t say weather it is sintered or extruded.
+The Base is not great and they don’t say whether it is sintered or extruded.
 We are going to guess that it’s extruded which is good for a beginner but as you progress you will want a better base.
-Either way it is at least sturdy and easy to repair.
+Either way, it is at least sturdy and easy to repair.

-This isn’t a bad choice for those who don’t want to rent or want to get out of the beginner relm.
+This isn’t a bad choice for those who don’t want to rent or want to get out of the beginner realm.